Pfizer profit soars in first quarter, revises 2022 forecast

 COVID-19 vaccine and treatment sales helped Pfizer breeze past Wall Street’s first-quarter expectations, as the drugmaker’s profit grew 61%.

+Pfizer leaders said Tuesday they expect to submit to regulators by early June data on the effectiveness of a smaller, three-shot combination of their vaccine in children under age 5.

+Currently, only children ages 5 or older can be vaccinated in the U.S. with Pfizer’s vaccine.

-The coronavirus vaccine Comirnaty, which has been Pfizer’s top seller for about a year, brought in more than $13 billion in sales in the quarter.
-The pill treatment Paxlovid, which launched late last year, added another $1.5 billion.
+The pill treatment Paxlovid, which launched late last year, added another $1.5 billion in the first quarter.

 All that helped company revenue swell 77%, compared to last year’s quarter, when vaccine sales were still ramping up.